 - You hear or see things that aren't there.

-- You can't keep up with your daily routine and responsibilities.
+- You are having difficulty keeping up with your normal activities and responsibilities.

 Does Therapy Really Work?

-For many people worried about their mental health, the real question is: Does mental health therapy help?
+For many people looking for ways to improve mental health, the real question is: Does therapy help?
 While it would be an exaggeration to say that it always helps everyone, it can be very beneficial.
 In therapy, you can finally have a chance to be listened to and heard.
 And, you can work toward resolving your mental health problems.